cheerego/go-redisson/README.md

 ## godission

-one Redisson like distributed locking implementation using Redis.
+a Redisson like distributed locking implementation using Redis.

 ## Installation